Mandate Philosophy Ledger Evidence

 Frequently Asked.

-The standard plastic coolant pipe assembly on the F-Type SVR — and by extension the Stealth — is a known service item.
+The standard plastic coolant pipe assembly on the F-Pace SVR — and by extension the Stealth — is a known service item.
 It does not fail universally, but when it does, it fails at elevated temperatures under sustained load.
 For a car used energetically on public roads, the thermal and mechanical stresses are meaningfully higher than routine commuter use.
 Replacing the plastic assembly with an alloy unit removes the failure mode entirely.
 This car had the replacement carried out as a preventative measure, not in response to any sign of deterioration.
 The logic is simple: the cost of the part is trivial relative to the cost of an overheating event on a limited-production car.

 The factory rubber suspension bushes are compliant by design — they absorb noise and isolate the chassis from road inputs.
 Polybush polyurethane replacements reduce that compliance significantly, resulting in more precise steering feedback, more consistent handling at the limit, and greater resistance to chassis flex under load.
 The trade-off is a marginally firmer ride on poor surfaces.
 For a car producing 881 Nm and capable of 195 mph, the improved precision is the correct engineering choice.
 This car was specified with the full polybush upgrade at the factory — it was not added retrospectively, and it is part of the car's documented original specification.